RichardForshaw/resume/mkd-blog/docs/index.md

 title: Forshaw.Tech Blog
 ---

-A collection of articles on Software, Technology and Self-Development.
+A collection of articles on Software, Software Management, Technology and Self-Development.

 ### Latest Articles: